dotnet/designs/proposed/building-arch-specific-applications.md

 * Remove the capability to produce EXEs for this type of build.
 * If EXEs are desired for this build type, consider for a later release.
 It's a hard scenario to get right due to filename conflicts.

-ASP.NET and console templates should accept this default.
+The ASP.NET and .NET Core console application templates use this default configuration (meaning, not specifying any additional configuration).

 #### Framework-dependent architecture-specific applications